 Jaguars were once the supreme predators of the Sonoran Desert in Mexico, yet only 80 remain today.
 This magnificent creature is the third largest cat in the world and sits at the top of the food chain in their native habitat.
 Their habitat, which extends throughout Central America as far south as Argentina, is now threatened by habitat loss and human conflict.
 Once abundant across the continent, they are now listed as threatened or endangered nearly everywhere they call home, particularly along the U.S. Mexico border.
 It is our responsibility to ensure land for these jaguars and other predators to roam freely.

 Project Wildcat works in the Río Bavispe lowlands, just north of the existing Northern Jaguar Reserve in Sonora, Mexico.
 This is the northernmost population where jaguars are known to exist, as well as home to an amazing diversity of species.
-As of February 2017, motion-censored wildlife cameras installed by Project Wildcat captured 41 different species, revealing 20 birds, 19 mammals, 1 reptile, and 1 amphibian.
-Four or five individual jaguars have pranced in front of the camera, including one female who was photographed on three different ranches, once with a cub!
+As of November 2017, motion-censored wildlife cameras installed by Project Wildcat captured 48 different species, revealing 22 birds, 20 mammals, 4 reptile, 1 amphibian, and a butterfly.
+Seven individual jaguars have pranced in front of the camera, including one female who was photographed on three different ranches, once with a cub!

 Meet Tom Van Devender, Director

 Thomas R. Van Devender (pictured right) was the Senior Research Scientist at the Arizona-Sonora Desert Museum for 25 years, where he conducted research on a broad range of natural history topics.
 He has published well over a hundred publications on a range of topics, including natural history, paleoecology, desert grasslands, desert tortoise ecology, local floras, ethnobotany, herpetofaunas and the Madrean Archipelago.